Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 Train and bus operators

-FAQs about the train journey from Paris to Lucerne
+What do people frequently ask about the train journey from Paris to Lucerne?

 Want to know more about your journey from Paris to Lucerne?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.